Do "weekend warriors" reap the full benefits of exercise?

 Any amount of activity helped cut the risk of dying of heart disease by about 40 percent, compared to being a couch potato.

+She hired New York Sports Club trainer Stephen Ferguson to get her off the couch.

+"I'm not getting sick so often.
+I feel better with my body.
+My confidence is better," Kopani said.
+"I feel healthier."

-Does this mean that existing guidelines are bunk?
-No, independent experts say.
+The new research doesn't mean that existing guidelines are bunk, independent experts say.
 Exercise has many other benefits such as helping to prevent dementia, depression, high blood pressure, unhealthy sleep patterns and diabetes.
 Some of these effects are short-lived, so exercising more often gives more of them, Arem said.

 "I don't know that we're ready to say, based on this study, that people shouldn't try to exercise more than that if they can," said Dr. Daniel Rader, preventive cardiology chief at the University of Pennsylvania.
 "People who exercise more regularly report that they feel like they have a better quality of life," among other benefits, he said.